Domestic pigeon: History of domestication

 Pigeons were most likely domesticated at least 2000–5000 years ago, and may have been domesticated earlier as a food source.
 Some research suggests that domestication occurred as early as 10,000 years ago.

 The earliest recorded mention of pigeons comes from Mesopotamia some 5,000 years ago.
 Pigeon Valley in Cappadocia has rock formations that were carved into ancient dovecotes.
-Ancient Egyptians kept vast quantities of them, and would sacrifice tens of thousands at a time for ritual purposes.
+Ancient Egyptians kept them.
 Akbar the Great traveled with a coterie of thousands of pigeons.

 Because domestic and feral pigeons have extensively interbred with wild rock doves, genetically pure wild-type rock doves are now rare and endangered, confined to remote regions such as the oceanic fringes of the species' natural range, in particular the Outer Hebrides off western Scotland.
 This frequent admixture further muddies the true origins of pigeons.

 The domestic pigeon was brought to the Americas by European colonists as an easy source of food and as messengers.
 Some sources state the species was first introduced to North America in 1606 at Port Royal, Nova Scotia, although other sources cite Plymouth and Jamestown settlements in the early 17th century as the first place for species introduction in North America.

 Around the 18th century, European interest in fancy pigeons began, and breeders there greatly expanded the variety of pigeons, importing birds from the Middle East and South Asia and mixing different breeds to create new ones.
 Among these European fanciers was Charles Darwin, who was famously requested to write a book on pigeons during the process of writing On the Origin of Species.
 His own experiences with pigeon fancying would ultimately lead to another book; The Variation of Animals and Plants Under Domestication.